vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_h5_plugin_windows.md

 **Prerequisites**

 - You are upgrading the HTML5 plug-in on a vCenter Server instance that runs on Windows.
 If you are running a vCenter Server appliance instance, see [Upgrade the HTML5 vSphere Client Plug-In on a vCenter Server Appliance](upgrade_h5_plugin_vcsa.md).
 - You deployed the vSphere Integrated Containers plug-ins with vSphere Integrated Containers 1.1.x.
-For information about installing the lug-ins for the first time, see [Install the Client Plug-Ins on vCenter Server for Windows](plugins_vc_windows.md).
+For information about installing the plug-ins for the first time, see [Install the Client Plug-Ins on vCenter Server for Windows](plugins_vc_windows.md).
 - You upgraded an existing vSphere Integrated Containers 1.2.x appliance to a newer 1.2.y version.
 For information about upgrading the vSphere Integrated Containers appliance, see [Upgrade the vSphere Integrated Containers Appliance](upgrade_appliance.md).
 - Log in to the Windows system on which vCenter Server is running.
 You must perform all of the steps in this procedure on this Windows system.
 - Go to https://<i>upgraded_vic_appliance_address</i>:9443 in a Web browser, download the new version of the vSphere Integrated Containers Engine package, `vic_1.2.y.tar.gz`, and unpack it on the Desktop.